sigoden/aichat/README.md

     models:
       - name: llama3
         max_input_tokens: 8192

+  ...
 ```

 Refer to the [config.example.yaml](config.example.yaml) file for a complete list of configuration options.
-Environment variables can also be used for configuration; see the [Environment Variables](https://github.com/sigoden/aichat/wiki/Environment-Variables) page for details.

 ## Command line